 If you are currently trading as a sole trader or as a partnership, then you are likely to sell the goodwill of the pharmacy and stocks at valuation.
-Provided you have owned the business for at least one year, you are likely to obtain full entrepreneur’s relief and you will pay capital gains tax at 10% on the net gains.
+Provided you have owned the business for at least two years, you are likely to obtain full entrepreneur’s relief and you will pay capital gains tax at 10% on the net gains.

 If you are currently trading through a Limited company structure, and if you sell only the goodwill and stock, then your overall capital gains tax will be about 29% of the gains (based on 2018/19 tax rates – 19% will be paid by the company and a further 10% by you personally assuming you extract the cash from the company immediately after sale).
 This is clearly a very expensive option but there is an alternative (see below).